firasuke/DOTSLASHLINUX/content/post/2017-09-04-The-Linux-Kernel-Configuration-Guide-Part-6.md

 Choice:     built-in [*]

-Reason:     If you've included CONFIG_X86_MCE and have an intel cpu then
+Reason:     It's highly recommended that you include this option in your kernel
-            you should include this option as well.
+            if you've already included CONFIG_X86_MCE and have an Intel CPU.
 ```
 <h3>Performance monitoring  ---></h3>
 <h3><&ast;> Intel uncore performance events</h3>